EzgiKorkmaz/ezgikorkmaz.github.io/index.md

 </head>

-I am a machine learning researcher.
-I hold a PhD in artificial intelligence and machine learning from University College London (UCL).
+I am a machine learning researcher and I hold a PhD in artificial intelligence and machine learning from University College London (UCL).
 I wrote my MSc thesis at University of California, Berkeley.
 Recently, I have been at DeepMind.
 My research focus is robustness and generalization in machine learning.